JuliaLang/www.julialang.org/downloads/platform.md

 ## macOS

 On Mac, a Julia-version.dmg file is provided, which contains Julia.app.
 Installation is the same as any other Mac software -- copy the Julia.app to your hard-drive (anywhere) or run from the disk image.
-Julia supports all macOS 10.7 and later.
-If you use Snow Leopard (macOS 10.6), Julia 0.2.1 was the last release of Julia that supported it.
+Julia supports all OS X 10.7 and later.
+If you use Snow Leopard (OS X 10.6), Julia 0.2.1 was the last release of Julia that supported it.

 Uninstall Julia by deleting Julia.app and the packages directory in ~/.julia.
 Multiple Julia.app binaries can co-exist without interfering with each other.
 If you would also like to remove your preferences files, remove `~/.juliarc.jl`.